npechl/ELIXIR-BFSP-Odyssey/CONTRIBUTING.md

 # Contributing to `Odyssey`

 This outlines how to propose a change to `Odyssey`.
-For more detailed info about contributing to this, and other tidyverse packages, please see the [**development contributing guide**](https://rstd.io/tidy-contrib).
+For more detailed info about contributing to this, and other tidyverse packages, please see the [**development contributing guide**](https://rstd.io/tidy-contrib). tsey.

 ## Resources